pingcap/blog/embracing-newsql-why-we-chose-tidb-over-mongodb-and-mysql.md

 This is how we're using TiDB now at PalFish:

-* We have 10 TiDB clusters, over 60 instances, and 6 core clusters, each of which processes over 10,000 transactions per second (TPS).
+* We have 10 TiDB clusters, over 60 instances, 107 nodes, and 6 core clusters, each of which processes over 10,000 transactions per second (TPS).
 * Our 99.9th percentile latency remains as low as 16~30 ms.
 * Response time, stability, and scalability meet our expectations.